 The pork is quickly seared on the stove-top, then topped with the maple/mustard sauce, surrounded by the shallots then popped in to a hot oven to roast for 15-20 minutes.
 While it’s in the oven, you have lots of time to have a glass of wine AND quickly saute some greens to complete the dish.

 Once out of the oven, the pan is quickly deglazed with some wine (so save a little bit!) to make a lovely pan sauce.
 Note that the wine taste is somewhat prominent, so this dish is probably won’t appeal to young children.
 Makes a great dinner-for-two, though :)

-Cook’s Notes for Maple Mustard Pork Tenderloin
+Cook’s Notes for Maple Mustard Glazed Pork Tenderloin

 Too hot to turn on the oven?
 You can cook this dish in a cast-iron skillet on your BBQ!
 Just keep the BBQ lid open to sear, then close it to finish cooking.

-Maple Mustard Pork Tenderloin with Roasted Shallots
+Maple Mustard Glazed Pork Tenderloin

 - 2 Tbsp real maple syrup